uclaacm/hack.uclaacm.com/posts/spring2021/year-in-review/index.md

 _By Jody Lin_

 I had been mulling over the idea of a fun blog post here for a while now and finally just decided to go for it.
-Although our existing blogs are technical masterpieces written for our JSChats series (a deep ~~and dank~~ dive into advanced JavaScript), I am using my remaining executive powers from my previous term as VP to inject a fun blog recapping the past year.
+Although our existing blogs are technical masterpieces written for our JSChats series (a deep dive into advanced JavaScript), I am using my remaining executive powers from my previous term as VP to inject a fun blog recapping the past year.
 If this doesn't serve as a record of what our club did this year, then it'll serve as a love letter from me to the officers in Hack that have been my family for the past 3 years.

 _Resurrecting my inner dead writer because UCLA engineering writing courses are ~~not as good as they could be~~ absolute trash._